mattrussi/gitlab-com-runbooks/docs/ci-runners/service-ci-runners.md

 This scenario actually describes the above two scenarios as well, however because the idle count is a hard coded value per runner manager, over time it will need to be updated as usage on GitLab.com grows.

-#### How to identify active abusive accounts?
+#### How to identify active accounts (namespaces) with large number of pending CI jobs?

-To find miners running numerous concurrent jobs from one or more accounts (a.k.a. namespaces), use the following DB query to find any namespaces with numerous (say, 800-1000) jobs in the `Pending` state.
+To find accounts (a.k.a. namespaces) with large number of pending CI jobs, use the following DB query which finds top 10 namespaces with most number of CI jobs in the `Pending` state.

 ```psql
 ##